kschan0214/sepia.documentation/tutorial/fMRItoolkit2019/Exercise2.rst

 Then click the **Start** button.

 You should now see some messages displayed in the Matlab's command window.
 These messages give you the general information of your input data and the overview of the selected method.
-Once the process finishes (~3min), you will see the message '*Processing pipeline is completed!*'.
+Once the process finishes (~3min), you will see the message

+'*Processing pipeline is completed!*'.

 Check the output (should be in *~/qsm_tutorial/data/output_unwrap/*), in the terminal type:

-``fsleyes Sepia_unwrapped-phase.nii.gz``
+``fslview_deprecated Sepia_unwrapped-phase.nii.gz``

-``fsleyes Sepia_total-field.nii.gz``
+``fslview_deprecated Sepia_total-field.nii.gz``

-The first dataset is the unwrapped phase images.
+The first dataset is the unwrapped phase images (unit in radian).
 Observe the phase development over time.
 All the zebra-line pattern and phase jumps are gone in the later echoes.
 The second corresponds to the frequency (Hz) which was computed using the unwrapped phase images at the different echo times:

 .. math::